Angel Azrael

 Death-angel traditions often emphasize boundary and obedience rather than violence.
 That difference matters because modern imagery can make the figure look darker than the religious role itself.

-How Azrael differs from Azazel and Michael
+Azrael also differs from Michael and Raphael.
+Michael answers conflict and protection.

 - For study.
 Keep the Qur'anic role and later name reception separate.